Vandebron/tech-blog/public/posts/spin-up-kubernetes-on-macbook.md

 ### Conclusion

 Having a sandbox is very useful to play around the concepts of a new setup or service and it packs up a huge amount of positive sides.
 No matter what is the language or the nature of the system you are trying to replicate, it can be challenging and involve a long list of instructions or manual operations and, sometimes, even dedicated hardware.
-Altought with some bash glue, it is possible to automate most of those processes and the investment cost can be enormously beneficial for yourself (less work the next time you do it) and for the other people working with you (they can use the tool, comment and suggest improvements).
-Most of all, in the case of infrastructure, it helps raising the knowledge of "what's going on here" and document for the ones interested into taking a trip down the rabbit hole.
+Although with some bash glue, it is possible to automate most of those processes and the investment cost can be enormously beneficial for yourself (less work the next time you do it) and for the other people working with you (they can use the tool, comment and suggest improvements).
+Most of all, in the case of infrastructure, it helps raise the knowledge of "what's going on here" and documents for the ones interested in taking a trip down the rabbit hole.